Sone Lal Patel

 Sone Lal Patel (2 July 1950 – 18 October 2009) was an Indian politician active in the state of Uttar Pradesh.
-He was the founder of the political party Apna Dal and one of the founding members of the Bahujan Samaj Party.
+He was the founder of the political party Apna Dal.

 He staunchly opposed casteism and fought against social inequality.

 Early life

 Sone Lal Patel was born on 2 July 1950 in Bagulihai village, Kannauj district, into a Kurmi Hindu family.
 He obtained an MSc from Pandit Prithi Nath College, Kanpur, and held a doctorate in physics from Kanpur University.
 From an early age, he was a vocal critic of casteism and social inequality prevalent in society.
 He advocated for social justice and equality.

 Political career

 Early political career

 Patel embarked on his political journey by joining hands with Chaudhary Charan Singh, actively participating in protests and rallies against social inequality and caste exploitation across the state and other parts of the country.
 He even endured police brutality during one such protest.